Suffering is a consequence of sin, a manifestation of the evil that has damaged the world. It is not God’s penalty for sin.

 But even then, he is not punishing us for our iniquity.
 Instead, he is utilizing our distress to discipline us.

-Not out of anger in retaliation for something we did wrong.
+Not out of anger or in retaliation for something we did wrong.
 But out of love, as a teaching mechanism, because we are forgoing the full measure of his goodness.

-God hopes our misery will persuade us to change our lives and walk in harmony with him, so we will learn anew that he is the sole source of true contentment.
+God hopes our misery will persuade us to change our lives and walk in harmony with him so we will learn anew that he is the sole source of true contentment.

 God’s Vengeance

-Sometimes God avenges the unholy havoc wreaked by his egregious enemies.
+God sometimes avenges the unholy havoc wreaked by his egregious enemies.
 His vengeance is always lethal.

 God knows these foes will never relent or repent, even if allowed more time, so he commences their eternal punishment before they can further undermine his earthly efforts.